 Black bears are omnivores whose diet includes plants, nuts and berries, bees, wasps, rodents, salmon, deer fawns and moose calves.
 They are apex predators in North America, with the exception of areas where they coexist with the grizzly bear.

 Where and when to see them

-Black bears can be seen relatively easily during summer months whilst driving or travelling by train through the less populated regions of North America.
-National and Provincial parks in particular are perfect places for having a chance encounter with these bears, especially Banff and Jasper national parks, Algonquin Provincial Park in Ontario and the Mastigouche Wildlife Reserve in Québec.
+Black bears can be seen relatively easily during summer months while driving or taking a train through the less populated regions of North America.
+National and provincial parks in particular are perfect places for having a chance encounter with these bears, especially Banff and Jasper national parks, Algonquin Provincial Park in Ontario and the Mastigouche Wildlife Reserve in Québec.
 Northern Vancouver Island, interior British Columbia and Riding Mountain National Park in Manitoba are also excellent places to see them.